 This is the most critical period for young stripers.

 The water current must be strong

-and the river distance long enough to keep the eggs and young from settling
+enough and the river distance long enough to keep the eggs and young from settling to the bottom

 Studies have shown that greater than 80 percent of the eggs are usually